Help us better understand what Irish bats eat.

 How it Works

-Once you are set up on the system we will send you your sampling kit with all you need to carry out the survey.
+Once you have checked the sampling protocol and are sure you can follow it you can register on the system.
+We will then send you your sampling kit with all you need to carry out the survey.

 2. Send a sample

 As soon as UCD receives your sample in the post you will get confirmation by email.